mikhail-a-ivanov/pyLJ/README.md

 Written as my first programming project for the 'Simulation Methods in Statistical Physics' course

-All the critical expressions for computations are borrowed either from the lectures or the Rahman (1964) paper

 Author: Mikhail Ivanov

+Special thanks to Jonatan Öström (my teaching assistant from the course)

 Originally written in 2019, minor revisions in 2022

-Special thanks to Jonatan Öström (my teaching assistant from the course)
+All molecular images are generated using **VMD<sup>3**.

+**References:**
+1. Frenkel, Daan, and Berend Smit.
+"Understanding molecular simulation: from algorithms to applications." *Vol. 1.
+Elsevier, 2001.*
+2. Rahman, Aneesur.
+"Correlations in the motion of atoms in liquid argon." *Physical review 136.2A (1964): A405.*
+3. Humphrey, William, Andrew Dalke, and Klaus Schulten.
+"VMD: visual molecular dynamics."
+Journal of molecular graphics 14.1 (1996): 33-38.
+4. Lectures from the course

 # How to run
 ## MD: